Dec 29 2008

 Olives were first cultivated in the eastern part of the Mediterranean around 5000 B.C.
 Cultivation spread to Turkey, Greece, and Egypt before it reached southern Italy, Africa, and southern France.
 Italy was producing olive oil by the first century A.D.

+Olive oil was used in medicines and different ointments.
+It was also used for nourishment and as an overall healing agent.
 Today, Italy, Spain, and Greece produce olive oil, and California, with its Mediterranean climate, is fast becoming a leading producer.
 Like wine, many different varieties of olive oil have their own unique characteristics taken from the land and weather conditions.

 Basically, these designations are the grades of oil extracted from the olive.
 The classifications are strictly regulated.
 The regulation is somewhat different according to the country of origin.